Rossiya Segodnya Director General.

 Editor-in-Chief of the Rossiya Segodnya media group and RT television channel.

-Margarita Simonyan was born in Krasnodar.
+Margarita Simonyan was born in Krasnodar in 1980.
 After graduating with a degree in journalism from Kuban State University, she began her career as a correspondent for the Krasnodar TV and Radio Company from 1998.
+Since December 1999, she covered the fighting in Chechnya.

 In 2001, she headed the All-Russian State Television and Radio Broadcasting Company’s branch in southern Russia (VGTRK), before joining the presidential reporter pool.
 In September 2004, she covered the terrorist attack in Beslan.